davidmogar/deploy_id/README.md

 #### Pen testing

 To validate that everything is as it should be, I included an Ansible playbook that checks the different IPs and the services listening behind them.

+### Exercise 5

+Let's Encrypt blacklists `compute-1.amazonaws.com` and doesn't allow to usage IPs.
+Given that I own a domain, I took the chance to move it to Cloudflare and use Terraform's Cloudflare provider to generate an A record in my domain.